AtanasovAtanas/interactive-content/EN/11-Media-Queries/04-media-feature-rules.md

 ## Hover

-Hover is used to query the user’s ability to **hover** over elements on the page with the primary pointing device:
+`hover` is used to querying the user’s ability to **hover** over elements on the page with the primary pointing device:

 * `hover: hover;` - hover over elements with ease;
 * `hover: none;` - can’t hover over elements.